 Whether or not John had Scottish connection, another source tells us that in the 1780s John moved with his wife and two sons to Kilgarriff from Roscommon town where he had worked as an ostler (tending to horses at an inn or stables) and farrier (blacksmith).
-He did well enough financially in Roscommon to enable him to purchase a farm in Kilgarriff.
+He did well enough financially in Roscommon to purchase a farm in Kilgarriff.

 Gordon researchers may be interested in the following entries in the 1749 Elphin census (from www.leitrim-roscommon.com) which show there were three Gordon families (all Catholic) living in Tibohine at the time of the census (although there is nothing to indicate any connection to our Gordon family):

 1. A. Gordon lived in the townland of Clooncagh with his wife and one child under the age of 14.

 2. M. Gordon lived in the townland of Aghalour with his wife and four children over 14.

 3. J. Gordon lived in the townland of Aghalour with his wife and two children under 14.